louiscaruso/Learning-Journal/computer-notes.md

 - Complicated circuits take multiple signals and combine them to give different results
 - A circuit will only give "1" if the first signal and second signal are both "1"
 - Adder circuits take two bits "1" or "2" and adds them together to calculate the sum
-    - Sum could be:
-        - 0+0=00
-        - 0+1=01    (these are in binary)
-        - 1+1+10 (2)
-- Put circuits togther side by side to add together much larger numbers
-- Input converts physical input to binary info from the outside world and converts it into binary info.
-There's memory to store this info, there's a central processing unit(CPU) and there are output devics that take the info and convert it into physical output.
-Input is sent as binary.
-The CPU calculates how to display the content and requests instruction from memory.
-The memory tells the CPU how to display with pixels from memory.
-Finally, the pixelated information is sent in binary to the output.

-## Hardware and software section
-- Hardware is cicuits, chips, wires, speakers, plugs.
-- You cannot see software. code. apps, games, websites, maps
-- CPU is the master chip that controls all the other parts of the computer